yunhygkim/dcshell/README.md

 * CGAL

-	The provided code requires only CGAL.
-Other libraries are included in the "lib" folder.
-To install CGAL library using Macports, please type this in the terminal:
+	The provided code requires only CGAL to install.
+Additional libraries are included in the "lib" folder.

-		$ sudo port install cgal +qt5
+	To install CGAL library using Macports, please type this in the terminal: `$ sudo port install cgal +qt5`

 ## Instructions